-The increasing number of ICS vulnerabilities identified by researchers and industry experts coupled with continuing revelations about ICS compromises emphasizes the importance of securing critical infrastructure.
-Security of water sector ICS is undeniably important in its own right but also for other CI sectors.
-It is necessary for safe drinking water, environmental safety, growing food, cooling equipment for businesses and hospitals, and manufacturing.
+The increasing number of ICS vulnerabilities identified by researchers and industry experts, coupled with continuing revelations about ICS compromises, emphasizes the importance of securing CI.
+The security of water sector ICSs is undeniably important in its own right, but is also important for other CI sectors.
+Water sector ICS security is necessary for safe drinking water, environmental safety, growing food, cooling equipment for businesses and hospitals, and manufacturing.

-As water sector ICS increasingly leverage routing protocols and automation equipment to reduce manning requirements and increase productivity, potential for system vulnerability exploitation will occur.
-Evolving threats to water CI through cyberspace places an increased burden on local water facilities to protect their resources.
+As the water sector ICSs increasingly leverage routing protocols and automation equipment to reduce manning requirements and increase productivity, the potential for system vulnerability exploitation will increase.
+Evolving threats to water CI through cyberspace place an increased burden on local water facilities to protect their resources.
 They are especially challenged as they often do not have the training or equipment to identify and mitigate the risks to their systems.
 They may be able to apply only limited risk reduction measures by allocating personnel, funding, and materiel against specific threats.

-Defending water sector ICS from attack cannot be viewed as a separate function, relegated to IT personnel or system operators, but must be viewed as part of a whole of business approach to risk.
-Leveraging the NIST RMF, NIPP-RMF and Cybersecurity Framework for CI as a methodology for categorizing cyber risk, will aid organizations in holistically viewing risk across the enterprise.
-It aids in allocating resources to achieve greatest return on investment.
+Defending water sector ICSs from attack cannot be viewed as a separate function relegated to IT personnel or system operators; rather, it must be viewed as part of a whole-of-business approach to risk.
+Leveraging the NIST RMF, NIPP-RMF, and Cybersecurity Framework for CI as methodologies for categorizing cyber risk will aid organizations in holistically viewing risk across the enterprise.
+These RMFs aid organizations in allocating resources to achieve the greatest returns on their investments.

-Several assessment tools exist to help executives and operations personnel apply the principles of the NIST RMF, NIPP-RMF, and Cybersecurity Framework CI.
+Several assessment tools exist to help executives and operations personnel apply the principles of the NIST RMF, NIPP-RMF, and Cybersecurity Framework for CI.
 Some, like CSET, CRR, and VSAT, can be performed at a local level without external support.
-Others, like NAVV and DAR, are facilitated by DHS at no cost to the local facility and help identify vulnerabilities on the network and areas for improving network security.
-Some cost effective measures such as installing pre-processors at legacy water sector facilities to prevent unauthorized system access can be done.
+Others, like NAVV and DAR, are facilitated by DHS at no cost to the local facility; these tools help identify vulnerabilities on the network and areas for improving network security.
+Some cost-effective measures, such as installing preprocessors at legacy water sector facilities to prevent unauthorized system access, can be implemented.

-Using the NIST RMF, NIPP-RMF, and the Cybersecurity Framework for CI with best network security practices, local water sector leaders can advance the security of their facilities while maintaining the operational purpose of their facility.
+Using the NIST RMF, NIPP-RMF, and Cybersecurity Framework for CI with best network security practices, local water sector leaders can advance the security of their facilities while preserving the operational purpose of their facilities.